-Employee theft isn’t necessarily very common, but in some cases, it’s good to have some sort of plan to prevent it or deal with it once it’s happened.
+Employee theft isn’t very common, but it’s good to have some sort of plan to prevent it or deal with it once it’s happened.
 The best defense is of course having good, trustworthy employees.
 However, larger companies have a harder time getting to know all of their employees.
 If you do happen to have any issues with employee theft, or think that it could end up being a problem, here are some general guidelines to handle it.

 1. Having a Positive Work Environment

 A positive work environment is essential to making sure that all your employees follow established procedures and policies.
 Acting in the best interest of the organization should come naturally to employees, and that is best accomplished when they feel satisfied with their workplace.
 Fair employment practices, clear communication between the employees and management, having an understanding human resource approach, and positive work recognition are some of the effective ways to promote satisfaction among employees, and that can reduce employee theft.

 Internal controls are measures that are necessary to increase the efficiency and effectiveness of your company’s organization.
 Some of the essential internal controls are separation of duties, access controls and authorization controls.
 No employee should be responsible for both processing and recording a financial transaction.
 Financial and physical assets, information, and accounting information should be accessed only by authorized personnel.
 Moreover, there have to be strict policies in place to make sure how financial transactions are initiated, processed, recorded and reviewed.

 3. Hire with Caution to Prevent Employee Theft